 Who is taking part in the free Cancun hotel nights?

 Over 200 firms have signed on to take part in the campaign according to The Daily Mirror .
 As a result of this, hotel association boss Mr Cintron believes the hotels will be at least half full by July and August.

 As explained by CEO, Oliver Reinhart, this campaign is a reaction to covid19 to keep the destination live in people’s minds.
 It is not a two for one destination and this promotion is not going to last forever.
 Cancun is an exotic destination worth it’s price, so this is probably the once in a lifetime opportunity to go there on a discounted price.

 Take advantage if you’re brave enough

 This campaign is a highlight and real life example of how destinations and companies usually recover from a crisis.
 The crisis recovery is usually focused on hosting people who have a clout in the source markets.
-This means, we can benefit from the campaign.

 You need to remember that the reason for those campaigns is to establish the safety image again.
 So to do this, these companies and the government will do everything in their power to make sure you are safe.
 They definitely don’t want this to backfire on them, so this might actually be the safest time to travel.